martha-thomae/GuatC1/08_Pierre-Colin_Mass/comments.md

 - One in Tenor, **rearticulation**
 - One in Superius, **?**

 **CONSULT: Antepenultimate measure sounds wrong!
-Again with the Eb happening**
+Again with the Eb happening.
+It is the same as the CPDL one, and doesn't sound that bad now that I have corrected other parts that implied cancellation of flat accidentals in the key signature.**

 ## Credo